openearth/sealevel/notebooks/analysis/gtsm/README.md

 - Some stations have deviating mean sea levels.
 A few examples:

 * psmsl-173: station in the river mound the St. Lawrence River in Quebec.
-Not enoguh resolotion
+Not enough resolution
 * psmsl-1067: Anchorage in Alaska, in an inlet
 * psmsl-495: inlet
 * psmsl-1908: bathymetry/bridge